Travis d'Arnaud Player Props: Braves vs. Mets

-After going 2-for-4 in his last game, Travis d'Arnaud and the Atlanta Braves take on the New York Mets (who will hand the ball to Tylor Megill) at 7:10 PM ET on Friday.
+On Saturday, Travis d'Arnaud (batting .324 in his past 10 games) and the Atlanta Braves face the New York Mets, whose starting pitcher will be Jose Quintana.
+First pitch is at 7:15 PM ET.

-In his most recent game, he had two hits (going 2-for-4) against the Pirates.
+He racked up two hits (going 2-for-4) in his most recent appearance against the Mets.

 Travis d'Arnaud Game Info & Props vs. the Mets